Guide to AUC ROC Curve in Machine Learning : What Is Specificity?

 Probability of Predictions

 A machine learning classification model can be used to naturally predict the data point’s actual class or predict its probability of belonging to different classes, employing an AUC-ROC curve for evaluation.
 The latter gives us more control over the result.
-We can determine our own threshold to interpret the result of the classifier, a valuable aspect when considering the nuances of the AUC-ROC curve.
+We can determine our own threshold to interpret the result of the classifier, a valuable aspect when considering the nuances of the ROC Curve.
 This approach is sometimes more prudent than just building a completely new model!

 Setting different thresholds for classifying positive classes for data points will inadvertently change the Sensitivity and Specificity of the model.
 And one of these thresholds will probably give a better result than the others, depending on whether we are aiming to lower the number of False Negatives or False Positives.